mendersoftware/mender-docs/05.Operating-System-updates-Yocto-Project/03.Build-for-demo/docs.md

 ### Correct clock on device

 Make sure that the clock is set correctly on your devices.
-Otherwise certificate verification will become unreliable and **the Mender client can likely not connect to the Mender Server**.
+Otherwise certificate verification will become unreliable and **the Mender clients can likely not connect to the Mender Server**.
 See [certificate troubleshooting](../../301.Troubleshoot/03.Mender-Client/docs.md#certificate-expired-or-not-yet-valid) for more information.